 When the doors were first opened in 1941, the museum boasted 4,642 works of art, all sourced from Nezu's personal collection.

-As the years went on, the gallery expanded through acquisitions and donations, and now houses 7,400 works of art.
-Nezu's approach to art appreciation was all-encompassing, and as a result, the museum features gorgeous pre-modern paintings, ceramics, armor, textiles, woodwork and more from across Japan, China, and East Asia, with some pieces dating back over a thousand years.
+As the years went on, the collection expanded through acquisitions and donations, and now houses 7,600 works of art.
+Nezu's approach to art appreciation was all-encompassing, and as a result, the museum features gorgeous pre-modern paintings, ceramics, armor, textiles, woodwork and more from across Japan, China, and East Asia, with some pieces dating back over 3,000 years.
 Here, you can get a glimpse of a truly representative body of Asian art.

 New experiences with ever-changing exhibits